LukasBures/olynthus/CONTRIBUTING.md

 We follow `convention over configuration`, which is a glorified way of saying "Some of the code organisation is counter-intuitive and is not optimal.
 But it will follow similar patterns of organisation, so as long as someone can create these mental models in their minds, the organisation becomes very clear and repeatable".

-- Each file is named with prefix according to its directory.
-Example, `node-multiplexer/nm-services/nm-providers.service.ts`.
+- Each file is named with a prefix according to its directory.
+Example: `node-multiplexer/nm-services/nm-providers.service.ts`.

   - Note the extra prefix `nm-` (here `nm` is short form for Node Multiplexer), this is intentional and can help in searching for code in IDE or github later
   - Think about how confusing it will be if there are multiple `services` directories inside multiple directories